dtcenter/METviewer/docs/Users_Guide/web_service.rst

 Open App with Predefined Database
 --------------------------------

-Use this url to open METviewer main page with predefine database:
+Use this url to open METviewer main page with predefined database:

 http://www.dtcenter.org/met/metviewer/metviewer1.jsp?db=name_of_database